-The beginning net assets of the Government-wide Business-type Activities and University System were restated by \$1,712,763.
-There was an error due to under accrual of revenue.
+The beginning net assets of the Government-wide Business-type Activities, and University System were restated by \$5,322,317.
+University System changed its policy for reporting the NDSU Research Foundation from a blended component unit to a discretely presented non-major component unit.